lj020326/ansible-datacenter/docs/ansible-tags/tags-using-integer-names.md

 # Integer based tag name does work for tasks tags using quotes

-Note that the [tags-using-integer-names.yml](./tags-using-integer-names.yml) playbook, that the task tag for "9_9_9" uses quotes.
+Note that the task tag uses quotes (e.g., "9_9_9") quotes in the [tags-using-integer-names.yml](./tags-using-integer-names.yml) playbook.

-When running the playbook for this tag, it works:
+The run successfully resolves tags when running the playbook for the quoted task tag:

 * Test 1
   ```output